Chart Color Schemes

 Bardwell Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified eight projects potentially influencing this region.
-Key initiatives include Bexley North High Density Residential Development, Salvation Army Bexley North Subdivision, Booralee Park Playspace Renewal and Fitness Station, and Bayside West Precincts 2036 Plan.
+AreaSearch has identified eight projects likely to affect the area.
+Notable ones are Bexley North High Density Residential Development, Salvation Army Bexley North Subdivision, Booralee Park Playspace Renewal and Fitness Station, and Bayside West Precincts 2036 Plan.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.